 In case you’re just starting out and really don’t have a clue on how a good resume should look like, your name and contact details should always be on the top spot of your paper for an easy reference.
 Some applicants are often too busy polishing their work history and relevant skills that they forget the most important detail that should be put on their papers: their contact information.

-Does the overall appearance of your document is aesthetically balanced?
+Is the overall appearance of your document balanced?
 If there’s too much white space on the right, try using tables to organize and layout your document beautifully.
 But of course, remember to hide the borders before you print.

 This is the 21st century, and long, redundant objectives are already passé.
 If you wish to strike a stronger impression, you have to do a lot more than starting with the employers with “A creative and detail-oriented professional who wants to find a career that will serve my passion.”
 First, it’s generic.
 Second, it’s not-so stimulating to read.
 The solution: ditch it out and get right down to the business.

 If you think you have the edge over other candidates, don’t let the reader miss it.
 Knowing how a good resume should look like is all about emphasizing what’s best about you.
 Use bold and italics occasionally, and even vary the font size.
 Distinguish the peak parts of your achievement.
 Some applicants are not nailing it on the first screening just because the HR haven’t noticed the important things.